Personalised care plan

 Statement 7.1

+In the 2023 IBD Patient Survey, only 7% of adults with IBD reported having a personalised care plan—highlighting this as a serious area of need.
 IBD patients may share a similar diagnosis, but they are all different.
 So how can healthcare professionals continually ensure that each patient’s care reflects their individual needs and goals?

-Developed from an initial holistic assessment of the patient’s health and wellbeing needs, a personalised care plan is an important part of the answer.
+Developed from an initial holistic assessment of the patient’s health and wellbeing needs, a personalised care plan is an important part of the answer,

 This plan can help prepare patients for appointments by giving prompts and questions that will help them focus on what matters to them.
 It also supports clinicians to open up conversations to include aspects of daily living, including mental wellbeing.
 This way, they can find out how someone’s IBD impacts on their mood, relationships, employment and sexual health.